 We also talk about ABA specifically.
 ABA is one of the most popular autism services.
 A lot of autistic people go through ABA.

-ABA is a bad service.

-It hurts autistic people.

-ABA can't help autistic people.
+ABA is a bad service that hurts autistic people.
+It can't help autistic people, even if it tries to.

-So we wrote 3 reasons why we don't like ABA.
+We wrote 3 reasons why we don't like ABA.